nestybox/sysbox-ee/docs/distro-compat.md

 "Docker userns-remap mode".
-It's a mode that offers strong container isolation, but not as strong as when using the latest Ubuntu kernels with the shiftfs module as described in the prior section (where Sysbox works in "Exclusive userns-remap mode".
+It's a mode that offers strong container isolation, but not as strong as when using the latest Ubuntu kernels with the shiftfs module as described in the prior section (where Sysbox works in "Exclusive userns-remap mode").
 See [here](usage.md#system-container-isolation-modes) for more info on Sysbox isolation modes.